Sampling and Reconstructing Angular Domains with Uniform Arrays: Practical Applications of SARA

 \subsection{Extension to \gls{URA}}

 Similar techniques can be extended to \gls{2D} arrays to obtain angular estimates in both azimuth and elevation.
 In particular, one could generalize the one-dimensional \gls{SARA} considerations tailored for \gls{ULA} to \gls{URA}.
-A $N\text{x}M$ \gls{URA} structure can be seen as a sum co-array of an $N$-element horizontal \gls{ULA} and an $M$-element vertical one, whose \gls{AAL} are orthogonal and define the \gls{URA} plane.
-The \gls{2D} angular estimation can be decoupled to the capabilities of the single \gls{ULA} components, due to the phase invariance with respect to (i) azimuth in the vertical \gls{ULA} structure and (ii) elevation in the horizontal one.
+We assume an $N\text{x}M$ \gls{URA} structure with vertical (z axis) and horizontal (x axis) antenna spacing corresponding to $d_1$ and $d_2$, respectively.
+Its angular response at elevation $\phi$ and azimuth $\theta$ can be written as~\cite{van2004optimum}